brightcove/hot-shots/README.md

   // Histogram: send data for histogram stat (DataDog and Telegraf only) client.histogram('my_histogram', 42);

+  // Distribution: Tracks the statistical distribution of a set of values across your infrastructure.
+(DataDog v6) client.distribution('my_distribution', 42);

   // Gauge: Gauge a stat by a specified amount client.gauge('my_gauge', 123.45);